bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/explaining-bitcoin-addresses.md

 Sjors Provoost: 00:21:19

-Yeah, I think initially Bitcoin Cash was using a much longer introduction.
+I think initially Bitcoin Cash was using a much longer introduction.

-Aaron Van Wirdum: 00:21:23

-I see, okay.

 Sjors Provoost: 00:21:24